Kingman Unified School District

 The Kingman Unified School District is the school district for Kingman, Arizona and nearby areas.
 It includes 11 schools.
+It was founded in 2001 with the merger of the Kingman Elementary School District No. 4, Mohave Union High School District No. 30, Chloride School District No. 11 and the Dolan Springs School District.

+Boundary

+The district includes Kingman and the following census-designated places: Chloride, Clacks Canyon, Dolan Springs, Golden Valley, Lazy Y U, McConnico, Meadview, New Kingman-Butler, Pine Lake, Pinion Pines, So-Hi, Valle Vista, Walnut Creek, White Hills.
+A very small portion of Grand Canyon West is in the district.

 Owens-Whitney Elementary School District students may choose to attend Kingman USD for high school.
 Additionally, since 2008 Peach Springs Unified School District of Peach Springs sends its high school students to other districts, one of them Kingman USD.
 Previously Peach Springs operated its own high school, Music Mountain Junior/Senior High School.